soujanyaporia/soujanyaporia.github.io/index.md

   </p>
 </div>
 <div class="notice--success">
-  <h4>I am one of Area Chairs at the Dataset and Benchmark track at Neurips 2023.</h4>
+  <h4>I am one of the Area Chairs at the Dataset and Benchmark track at Neurips 2023.</h4>
   <p>
   </p>
 </div>
 <div class="notice--success">
   <h4>EMNLP 2023</h4>
-  <p> I am one of Senior Area Chairs at the Commonsense Reasoning track at EMNLP 2023.
+  <p> I am one of the Senior Area Chairs at the Commonsense Reasoning track at EMNLP 2023.
   </p>
 </div>
 <div class="notice--success">